 Prior to using the products, all 31 students were performing at either the Below Basic or Basic level with none of the students in the Proficient or Advanced level.
 However, after product use, 84% of students moved up one or more levels.
 Of the 31 students, 21 reached either Proficient or Advanced.
 On average, this group of students also showed statistically significant gains in their scaled scores, improving from 1128 to 1328.

 School District: Dallas Independent School District, TX

 Prior to product use, the study group was slightly below the average range.
 Six weeks later, after using a combination of Reading Assistant Plus (RA+) and Fast ForWord products, the group had risen well into the average range.
 The students’ improvements were statistically significant, with comparable gains across the measures of sight word reading and decoding skills.
 Average word reading fluency scores for the group moved from a standard score of 84.7 to 92.6 which corresponds to moving from the 15th to the 31st percentile.

 Grade Level: 2nd - 10th Grade

-Seventeen study participants took the Word Identification, Word Attack, and Passage Comprehension subtests of the WRMT-R before and after a period of using Fast ForWord and Reading Assistant products.
+Seventeen study participants took the Word Identification, Word Attack, and Passage Comprehension subtests of the WRMT-R before and after a period of using Fast ForWord and Reading Assistant Plus (RA+) products.
 On average, they showed significant improvements in reading skills, with similar gains across all three subtests.
 In an average of three months, the students improved their grade equivalent scores by an average of one year and three months on the Basic Skills Composite, which combines the Word Identification and Word Attack subtests.